 Have you ever bought something new but wished it looked antique?
 You can't buy character, but you can fake it with an antique paint finish.
 It is quite easy to antique a piece of newer wood furniture and make it look distressed by using paint and stain.

 The trick to making wood look realistically weathered is to not overdo it.
 The finish won't look natural if you attempt to create an overly distressed look.
 Our example aims at a distressed wood finish with a subtle charm.
-The painting technique described here can be applied to wood, laminate, or any furniture you want to look aged.
+The painting technique described here can be applied to any wooden furniture you want to look aged.
+It can also be applied to wood veneer laminated furniture if care is taken to avoid sanding too deeply.

 Equipment / Tools